wp-plugins/rvg-optimize-database/readme.txt

 You can start the Optimization in the WP Admin Panel &raquo; Optimize Database.<br />
 Note: if you use the Scheduler the Optimization will run automatically!<br />
 Note: you also can click the 'Optimize DB (1 click)' link in the admin bar (if enabled)

+= Multisite Support =
+* Install the plugin as Network Administrator (Network Admin &raquo; Plugins)
+* 'Network Activate' the plugin
+* The settings are the same for ALL sites in the network, so if you change a setting for one site, it will be used for all other sites.
+* If you run the plugin from any of the sites, it will cleanup ALL the sites in the network!

 = Supported languages =
 * English [en_US] - translated by Rolf van Gelder, CAGE Web Design - http://cagewebdev.com